 What is a 'book club for feelings'?

-This is our first little experiment.
 We wanted to create a space to explore different views about crisis and distress, in the company of fellow travellers.
-Hence, the Big Feels Book Club.

 Book clubbers have told us this is a whole new approach to talking about big feels.
 It’s not therapy, it’s not about unpacking your darkest secrets.
 It’s more like a philosophy tutorial, but softer, and without that one guy who thinks he knows everything.

 "The Big Feels Club is amazing and one of the best groups I have ever been part of.
-No mental health services are offering spaces like this." - Current book clubber
+No mental health services are offering spaces like this." - Book clubber

 Can I start a book club in my home town, or find one near me?